 Vitamin D: Our Hero Supplement!

-- Lowering the risk developing type 2 diabetes (10% of all Americans, 13% of adults and 26% of those over 65 years old have diabetes)
+Vitamin D lowers the risk of developing type 2 diabetes, affecting 10% of all Americans (13% of adults and 26% of adults over 65)

 The Sunshine Vitamin That’s a Simple Solution

 If you’re wondering how to test vitamin D levels, you’ll be pleased to hear it’s extremely easy.
-Vitamin D deficiency is simple to test for—any practitioner’s office can draw the blood test.
+Vitamin D deficiency is simple to test for—any practitioner’s office can draw a blood test.